carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 #### Clean up
 Delete the boutique app locally, using Dagger:
 ```
-$ dagger do test deploy
+$ dagger do test delete
 ```